 - Data Sufficiency

-Questions pertaining to both the fields are given in a combined format.
+Questions pertaining to both fields are given in a combined format.

-The questions that deal with problem solving are completely mathematical by nature.
-They are related to the subject area such as Arithmetic, algebra, and geometry.
+The questions that deal with problem solving are completely mathematical in nature.
+They are related to the subject area such as Arithmetic, Algebra, and Geometry.
 The student is presented with a problem and five consecutive answers.
-He is required to choose the correct answer for the question.
-The only way to arrive at the correct answer is through solving the problem presented to him.
-The fundamental requirement for answering these GMAT Math questions is basic mathematical knowledge.
-The difficulty level for these questions does not exceed the general high school mathematics.
+He/She is required to choose the correct answer for each question.
+The only way to arrive at the correct answer is by solving the problem presented to him/her.
+The fundamental requirement for answering these questions is to have knowledge of basic Mathematics.
+The difficulty level for these questions does not exceed the general high school Mathematics.

 The Data Sufficiency questions are a type that is exclusive to the GMAT.

 While dealing with a Data Sufficiency problem, a student is provided with a question that is